 Insect/rodent damage– Compared to other methods of insulating wires, cloth wiring is much more susceptible to insect and rodent damage.
 The insulator may be chewed through quite easily, particularly if it’s brittle.
 Again, this leads to a higher risk of exposed wires, and electrical arcing.

 Some cloth wiring uses asbestos– For decades, asbestos was a preferred material for insulation.
-It is cheap and extremely effective at insulating a wide variety of different materials.
+It is cheap and extremely effective at insulating a wide variety of different materials from heat.
 Of course, we now know that asbestos is an extremely dangerous carcinogen to humans.
 Some old types of cloth-covered wiring use copper that is covered with a rayon or cotton material, and then insulated with asbestos paper, or rubberized insulation.
 As the cloth becomes brittle over time, the asbestos may break down and become airborne, which is extremely hazardous.

 May not contain heat properly – Cloth sheathed cable is simply not that effective at insulating wires compared to modern plastic insulators.
 This, combined with the fact that modern homes require much more power compared to homes built at the turn of the 20th century, means that excessive heat can build up in the wires and in the surrounding areas, creating a fire hazard.